-This paper summarizes how GDPR impacts business applications and explains how Visual Guard simplifies GDPR compliance.
+This article summarizes how GDPR applies to business applications and explains how to make them compliant with Visual Guard ready-to-use security features.

-The General Data Protection Regulation (GDPR) is a European regulation, enforceable from 25 May 2018, aiming at protecting personal data for all EU citizens.
+The General Data Protection Regulation (GDPR) is a European regulation aiming at protecting personal data for all EU citizens.

 Sanctions for non-compliance can go up to 20 million € or 4% of your organization’s annual revenue.